 Medicare and Medicare Advantage – what’s the difference?
-Kyle Merry, Tax Associate, and Joshua Buckingham, CPA and Principal at TD&T provide some clarification in this article.
+Joshua Buckingham, CPA and Principal at TD&T provides some clarification in this article.

 Each year, more people qualify for Medicare and when they do, they find out it’s not as simple as just signing up for Medicare.
 In addition to basic Medicare, people can choose from a variety of options, much in the same way as they might have before they reached retirement age.